If you thought preparing to be a father was daunting, then being a dad in the delivery room is off the charts!

 15 Tips For Dads In The Labor And Delivery Room

 Some of these might change depending on your situation.
-For instance, if you are booked in for a c section, some of these can be skipped over.
+For instance, if you are booked in for a c section, you can skip some of these over.

 Keep Your Emotions In Check